lcbullock/iOS7-Background-Transfer-Service/README.md

 - If download finished in background, app will change UI display in running apps list (double click HOME) to indicate that download is finished.
 - If app crashes or is terminated by iOS (use crash app button to test) download will continue and app will be launched in background upon completion.
 - If app is relaunched after crash/iOS termination, UI will resync with running session to show progress.
+- In other cases where background download cannot complete, if user restarts download upon next launch of app we resume from partial download when possible.
+This happens when user kills app (swipe app up in launcher screen after double click home) as iOS will always terminate background transfer in response to user initiated kill.

 ###To do:
-- Handle resuming partial download.
-If download cannot complete in background, we can resume from partial progress when network is available.
-- We can also use this to resume a download upon app launch when the app was killed by user (swiping up in running apps list).
-When app termination is user initiated iOS will not continue the background download but we can resume from current progress when user relaunches app.
-- Needs a bit of work on the UI delegate callbacks to flesh out support for multiple session tasks in UI layer.
+- Change UI to show multi-file download progress.

 ###Notes: